100 Nifty Facts About New Jersey, USA

 Atlantic City Boardwalk

-• The largest is Stephens State Park, which protects a section of Morris Canal, once used to carry coal from Pennsylvania to New York harbor.
+29. The largest is Stephens State Park, which protects a section of Morris Canal, which once carried coal from Pennsylvania to New York Harbor.

 Boardwalk in Liberty State Park, with buildings of Jersey City in background